|

 While not perfect the ChargeMaster provides an enviable record.
 To put the results in context, I've noted up to 0.4 grains weight variance in a single box of Federal Gold Medal Match.
 This is not to degrade FGMM but rather to serve as a reality check on expected performance.

 I was very surprised to see how far off the PACT scale seems to be.
 It was zeroed twice, however, the pan had to be zeroed out three or four times during the 20 charge run.
-Can't believe I actually used the blessed thing to gauge the accuracy of my Harrell's Culver Measure.
+Can't believe I actually used the blessed thing to gauge the accuracy of my Harrell's Culver Measure. |

-"I bought this RCBS unit after returning the Lyman DPS 1200.
+And here's a user review from Midway USA that mirrors our findings, and those of Matt in VA: "I bought this RCBS unit after returning the Lyman DPS 1200.
 I filled the hopper with IMR 4064 and set the dispenser for 44.4 grains.
 I dispensed 60 charges, and weighed each one on an RCBS 505 balance beam scale.
 Here are my results: (A) 20 charges were exactly 44.4 grains.
 (B) one charge was 44.5 grains.
 (C) 39 charges were 44.3 grains.
 That is within specs and is good enough for me.
 Moreover, this unit is fast.
 44.4 grains of IMR 4064 is dispensed in about 11 seconds."

-With a street price of $259.99 (Midsouth), the RCBS unit costs about $30-$40 more than the Lyman 1200 or the PACT.
+Pricing With a street price of $259.99 (Midsouth), the RCBS unit costs about $30-$40 more than the Lyman 1200 or the PACT.
 But we think RCBS is worth every penny of the slightly higher price.
 The RCBS dispenses the fastest, it warms up quickly, and it is easy to clean.
 We really think the RCBS ChargeMaster is the logical choice, unless you already own a PACT digital scale, in which case you may prefer the standalone PACT dispenser for $130 ($120 now at Cabela's), since it is compatible with your scale.
 You give up some speed to the RCBS, but accuracy is comparable, ± 0.1 grain.

-All the units require calibration during initial set-up.
+Calibration -- Initial and Ongoing All the units require calibration during initial set-up.
 For all three units calibration went smoothly, guided by clear and complete instructions.
 However, the PACT requires re-calibration EVERY time you change powder.
 By contrast, the RCBS can change powders "on the fly" without needing recalibration.
 If you use a variety of propellants, this alone is reason enough to select the RCBS over the other machines.
 Also, the calibration on the PACT seemed to be more affected by air currents and vibration.
 Some Lyman 1200 users have complained about zero "drift" and activation of a "drift alarm" when the zero moves over 0.3 grains.
 To avoid this, Lyman advised us to re-zero the unit frequently.

-Of the three units, the PACT has the best stated warranty.
+Warranty Policies Of the three units, the PACT has the best stated warranty.
 PACT offers a 30-day money-back guarantee, plus a full "no BS" lifetime warranty on the Dispenser: "If it breaks we'll fix it free, no matter if you bought it from us, your friend or at a garage sale."
 But there is a catch--the scale unit's load cell is only covered for one year.
 RCBS covers its ChargeMaster (both scale and dispenser units) with a two-year parts and labor warranty.
 This warranty extends to all product owners, whether the original buyer or not.
 Lyman offers only a one-year parts and labor warranty.
 Lyman's reps told us they can sometimes extend coverage "a few more months" on request.

-Warranty Policy2-year Parts & Labor Warranty on all components.
+Warranty Policy | 2-year Parts & Labor Warranty on all components.
 Not limited to original buyer.
-Return shipping.1-Year Parts & Labor Warranty.
-Return shipping.
-1-year on Scale.
+Return shipping. | 1-Year Parts & Labor Warranty.
+Return shipping. | 1-year on Scale.
 30-Day Money Back Guarantee and Lifetime Warranty on Dispenser, not limited to original buyer.
-Return Shipping.
+Return Shipping. |

 6mmBR.com RECOMMENDATIONS

-Get the RCBS and don't look back.
+BEST PRODUCT and EDITOR'S CHOICE: RCBS ChargeMaster Combo Get the RCBS and don't look back.
 It is the fastest electronic dispenser on the market, with accuracy that meets or exceeds the competition.
 It warms up fast, and has the smallest footprint.
 Removing powder is simple, calibration is simple, and the controls are easy to use.
 We would just like to see some index marks added to the powder tube and we would like to see RCBS offer a fitted cover and a stand to make it easier to dump powder when you've finished loading.

 [Update: In recent weeks, subsequent to our testing, we've received some reports of a few RCBS units that would throw charges higher than that reported by the machine.
 This appears to be an isolated issue and we still recommend the ChargeMaster.
 However, we advise ChargeMaster owners to test your machine with a balance beam or lab scale of known accuracy.
 If you see a problem, return the machine to RCBS for replacement.]

-If you already own a PACT scale, you can buy the Electronic Dispenser by itself for $129.95 directly from PACT.
+BARGAIN UPGRADE OPTION If you already own a PACT scale, you can buy the Electronic Dispenser by itself for $129.95 directly from PACT.
 It will take longer to throw a charge, but you'll get the job done for half the cost of the RCBS ChargeMaster or Lyman 1200 combos, with no sacrifice in precision.
 The PACT is American-made, and it boasts the best stated warranty of the three machines--lifetime on everything except the scale unit's Load Cell.

-The Lyman 1200 throws accurate charges and, despite its slow warm-up time, it will speed up the loading process considerably compared to throwing charges manually.
+MAYBE NOT READY FOR PRIME TIME The Lyman 1200 throws accurate charges and, despite its slow warm-up time, it will speed up the loading process considerably compared to throwing charges manually.
 If you stick to the same powder most of the time, its cleaning shortcomings won't really matter.
 If the Lyman 1200 cost less, we would rate it higher, but given the availability of the RCBS at nearly the same price point, the only real reason to get the Lyman is the higher number of pre-set recipes.
 Frankly, we don't think ANY reloaders will probably input more than a dozen or so pre-set recipes.
 There have been user reports of software glitches and "wandering" zeros that need to be checked frequently.
-With only a one-year manufacturer's warranty, think twice before going with the Lyman 1200.
+With only a one-year manufacturer's warranty, think twice before going with the Lyman 1200. |

 Trouble-Shooting the RCBS Charge-Master